knative-extensions/kperf/README.md

 ## User Stories

-### As a Codeengine developer, I want to generate Codeengine Service concurrently for test
+### As a Knative developer, I want to generate Knative Service concurrently for test
 ```
 # Generate total 30 knative service, for each 15 seconds create 10 ksvc with 5 concurrency in namespace test1, test2 and test3, and the ksvc names are ktest1, ktest2.....ktest29.
 $ kperf service generate -n 30 -b 10 -c 5 -i 15 --nsPrefix test --nsRange 1,3 --svcPrefix ktest --maxScale 1 --minScale 1